hamed8080/chat/Sources/Chat/Chat.docc/GettingStarted.md

     }
 }
 ```

+>Tip: To get Chat SDK up and running you should provide a spec.
+Spec is a speccification where it contains URLS and paths to the API resources.
+The best way to create a one is to decode the original sample spec json file at this [link](https://github.com/hamed8080/bundle/blob/main/Spec.json)

 >Tip: Each request you make implicitly generates a unique ID, and upon receiving a response from the Chat Server, you will get a corresponding unique ID.